 How long have you got?
-I could go on for hours about why you should visit but I guess you don't have all day so these are some reasons:
+I could go on for hours about why you should visit but I guess you don't have all day so these are the main reasons.

 Wandering down cobbled lanes, just to see where they lead, is something I love doing; sometimes you'll stumble upon a tiny trattoria of four or five tables tucked away in little more than a hole in an ancient wall.